Chigwell School

-The school motto is aut viam inveniam aut faciam, a Latin phrase which translates literally as “Find a way or make a way”.
+The school motto is aut viam inveniam aut faciam, a Latin phrase which translates literally as “I shall either find a way or make one”.

-There are four day houses, named Caswalls', Lambourne, Penn's, and Swallow's after alumni.
-The school owns several artifacts which belonged to each of the alumni after which the houses are named.

-The boarding houses are Church House, Harsnett's, Sandon Lodge, and Hainault House, although all boarders are members of one of the day houses.
-In the Junior School there are another four houses, named Windsors, Hanovers, Stuarts, and Tudors.

 History

 Chigwell School dates back to 1619 when a schoolhouse was erected on the site.
 The first headmaster Peter Mease was appointed in 1623.
 It was formally founded in 1629 by Samuel Harsnett, Archbishop of York and Vice-Chancellor of Cambridge University, and began with 16 "poor, clever" scholars.

 In 1868, the school was split into two sections.
 The English section for local children studying arithmetic, reading and writing was housed in a building behind the King's Head public house, which was mentioned in Charles Dickens' novel Barnaby Rudge: A Tale of the Riots of 'Eighty.
 The Latin section (for Latin scholars only) remained in the original building.
 Rather unusually for a boys' school at that time, in 1873, it started a bursary programme for girls to attend other schools.

+Bernard Williams, philosopher, who attended the school, said that "It should have been a direct grant grammar school, but it had a boarding element so that in 1944 when the Education Act came in, the then headmaster – a very unintellectual man whom I very much disliked – made a characteristically wrong decision and turned it into a very minor public school".

-Following a trend set by many HMC schools (which were mainly all-boys), the sixth form section became coeducational and its first girls were admitted in the summer term of 1974.
+Following a trend set by many HMC schools (which were mainly all-boys), the Sixth Form section became coeducational and its first girls were admitted in the summer term of 1974.
 In 1997 coeducation was extended to the rest of the school.